kgminer/Hold-The-Line/sprint3/architecture_3.md

 HitSound Class:

 This class is responsible for playing an audio clip whenever any ball collides with any other game object.
 It relates to user story 27.

+SplitScreen Class:

+This class implements the split screen cameras at the start of the game.
+It relates to user stories 24 and 25.

+SpawnPowerUp Class:

+This class spawns the powerups around the map every 15 seconds.
+Relates to user stories 16, 18, 20, and 21.

+PowerUpHandler Class:

+This class implements the various powerups in the game after a powerup block is hit.
+Relates to user stories 16, 18, 20, and 21.

 # Data Design